-Exercise Training for Autism
+Exercise Training for Autism & Other Special Needs

-As Soon On:
+As Seen On:

 Experts have listed exercise amongst the most effective, evidence-based treatments for people with autism (1).
 It’s time the autism families of Central Massachusetts have access to a personal training company specializing in working with children on the spectrum.